Unlucky-Life/ankimon/src/Ankimon/config.md

 - `Generation9` [True/False]

 Pokemon Gif Animations:
-You can decide if you want the Gif Animations in the anki reviewer - to use the gifs - you need to download them first unter "Download PokemonShowdown Sprites"
+You can decide if you want the Gif Animations in the anki reviewer
 - `reviewer_image_gif` [True/False]

+Ankimon Window Key:
+You can decide which letter key should be pressed additionally to controll / command (like M etc) to open and close the ankimon window from the anki reviewer
+- `key_for_opening_closing_ankimon` [A - Z]

+Main Pokemon in Reviewer:
+You can decide if you want to see your mainpokemon in the anki reviewer at the same time as the enemy pokemon
+- `show_mainpkmn_in_reviewer` [True/False]

+Reviewer Text Message Box:
+Decide if you would like to see the colorful popup messages in the anki reviewer
+- `reviewer_text_message_box` [True/False]

+Reviewer Pop Up Messages:
+Decide if you would like to see the anki popup messages in the anki reviewer when your pokemon levels up or when a wild pokemon is defeated
+- `pop_up_dialog_message_on_defeat` [True/False]

 - Sounds:
 You can decide if you want Pokemon Battle Cries in the anki reviewer.